aessing/unifi-uck-backup/README.md

 :exclamation: As a firmware update resets the changes, you have to manually run the script once after every firmware upgrade.

-> If you have a Unified Dream Machine, have a look at my FTP backup for Ubiquiti Dream Machine using a Docker container. [aessing/udm-backup-ftp](https://github.com/aessing/udm-backup-ftp)
+> If you have a Unifi Dream Machine, have a look at my FTP backup for Ubiquiti Unifi Dream Machine using a Docker container. [aessing/udm-backup-ftp](https://github.com/aessing/udm-backup-ftp)

 ## Steps to get up and running